Local Search Strategies in SEO & SEM

 And what if someone advertises on these local keywords?
 Well then the organic local pack and organic local results will be pushed further down and the local search ad will show up first:

 How can we become more visible locally?

 Well, Local Search became one of the hottest SEO and SEM topics in the last years, for sure.
-Here are a few tips and techniques on what SEOs, SEMs, and local businesses can do to plan an effective local search strategy to help them dominate their brand on Google.
+Here are a few tips and techniques on what SEOs, SEMs, and local businesses can do to plan effective local search strategies to help them dominate their brand on Google.

 Local Search Strategies for SEO